randombit/grab-rss/readme.txt

 grab_rss is a simple RSS to email gateway; it downloads feeds (RSS, Atom, or anything else Universal Feed Parser understands), formats them into plaintext emails, and sends them to you.
-The idea would be to run it once an hour in a cron job.
+The idea would be to run it once an hour or once a day or whatever in a cron job.

-Why write this?
+* Why write this?

 I had been using Google Reader.
 Mutt is a better information organizer than Reader, and since I run my own mail server there are fewer